 Thanks to her husband's encouragement to follow her heart, she went back to a traditional university in 2012.
 She soon realized that on-campus coursework wouldn't work with her busy and demanding life as a mother of two.

+Are you ready to succeed in fashion merchandising?
 Get more information or apply today.